 Sports Medicine & Performance

-The Chapin School employs two full-time Athletic Trainers.
+The Chapin School employs three full-time Athletic Trainers.
 They are healthcare and board-certified professionals who work under the direction of physicians, as prescribed by state licensure statute.
 They help maintain the health and safety of our students through prevention of injuries, emergency care, evaluation of injuries, therapeutic intervention and rehabilitation.

 NYS law requires that students who sustained, or are suspected of having sustained, a concussion during athletic activities (interscholastic sports) are to be immediately removed from such activities.
 Such students may not return to athletic activities (interscholastic sports) until they have been symptom-free for a minimum of 24 hours and have been evaluated by and received written and signed authorization to return to activities from a duly licensed physician.

 The Chapin School Concussion Protocol explains in detail how academic and athletic responsibilities are monitored once a student is diagnosed with a concussion.

 Chapin’s main concern is the health and wellness of our students.
 When a student is diagnosed with a concussion, all academic work and athletic participation is put on hold until the student is symptom free and cleared by the physician/neurologist.
 To return to full athletic participation, the student must pass a return to play physical exertion test, conducted by a Chapin Athletic Trainer.